Crime harms.Restorative Justice Heals.

 “This is about people who are hurt and whose lives are devastated and the strategy to let people know how crime affects victims and their families and the ripple effect it has on neighborhoods and schools and communities and doing it in a way that makes it real.”

 – Anne Seymour

-How we help communities
+How we support communities

 Our approach is grounded in the belief that ALL individuals – despite what they have done or what’s happened to them – are valued and worthy to be restored and made whole as much as possible.

 By offering specific tools, training, and education all stakeholders (victims, communities, and justice-involved individuals) have the opportunity to be a part of Restorative Justice.
 Justice-involved individuals who go through our programs have a responsibility to give back to their community and be more aware and emotionally-equipped.

 This shared responsibility allows changed individuals the opportunity to repair their harm and give back to the community.

 Beyond connecting members of the community, restorative justice saves tax dollars, increases public safety, and reduces future crime.

 Restorative justice in our community through Restorative Reentry:

 Restorative Reentry Programming